Legenda is the MHRA’s book imprint for new research in the Humanities.

 - For Moving Image: John David Rhodes (University of Cambridge)

-- For Research Monographs in French Studies: Diana Knight (University of Nottingham)
+- For Research Monographs in French Studies: Tom Baldwin (University of Sheffield)

 - For Selected Essays: Susan Harrow (University of Bristol)